Tattoo Sizing Guide

 Smaller tattoos will be less painful and take a lot less time than big tattoos.
 Intricate tattoos may take many hours and multiple sessions.
 If you are worried about time or pain, a smaller tattoo is best for you.
 Many people dread having to sit in a tattoo chair for hours, while some do not mind it and will do whatever it takes for their dream design.

 Additionally, small tattoos heal a lot quicker than large tattoos.
 If you want to get a tattoo in a single session and have it healed by your beach trip in a few weeks, then something small and simple is best.
-If you are looking to get a sleeve and want to sit through multiple sessions to have your arm covered in ink, you dont need to consider the healing process too much.
+If you are looking to get a sleeve and want to sit through multiple sessions to have your arm covered in ink, you should allow much more time for the healing process.

 Deciding what size you want your tattoo will help you choose where on your body you want it, and vice versa.
 If you know that you want a tattoo across your entire chest, it’s pointless to look at small tattoo designs.
 Look for something large and detailed that can cover your surface area and look fantastic.